asphytheghoul/Baraat/README.md

 <br/>

 ### Disclaimer ⚠️
-- The current files are early implementations and might not be completely stable and will have limitations.
+- The current files are early implementations and might not be completely stable.
+The tokenizers are Beta versions and are being updated gradually.
+- This project draws inspiration from the AI4Bharat initiative, which houses the largest repository for datasets of Indian Languages.

 ### Key Features ✨